AndcultureCode/AndcultureCode/clean-code/FORMATTING.md

 }
 ```

 While we value curly braces, we also realize the code bloat it can lend itself to.
 The above is one such example.
-Consider rewriting this using an expression body like so:
+Consider rewriting this using an expression body and eliminating the need for curly braces entirely:
 ```CSharp
 public bool _isNewLineBetterthanSameLine;
 public bool IsNewLineBetterThanSameLine => _isNewLineBetterthanSameLine;